 New Zealand's attorney General, Dr. A.M.
 Finlay, delivered a stinging attack on France on Thursday?

-New Zealand's attorney General, Dr. A.M.
+Background: New Zealand's attorney General, Dr. A.M.
 Finlay, delivered a stinging attack on France on Thursday (24 May) for refusing to held nuclear bomb tests in the South People.
 Dr. Finlay, speaking at the International Court of Justice of Appeals at the Hague said the French contamination of the atmosphere with radio-active failure was "perni???" and "???ak???usable".
 It was the fourth day of hearing at the court of Australian and New Zealand arguments against the French tests planned for Mururoa Atoll in the South Pacific.

 The two countries are calling on the sixteen-man tribunal to issue a provisional order suspending the explosions until such time as the court has reached a final decision on the legality of the tests.
 Australia concluded its case the day before, but Attorney General, Senator Lionel Murphy, was present during Dr. Finlay's address.
 Dr. Finlay said his government profoundly regretted that France refused to acknowledge the competence of the court to judge the case.